18 Best Places to Visit in California During Winter

 6. Death Valley National Park

-Death Valley famously holds the world record for the hottest air temperature ever recorded, a whopping 134°, but, thankfully, this sprawling desert landscape is much more pleasant to visit in the wintertime.
+Death Valley famously holds the world record for the hottest air temperature ever recorded, a whopping 134°, but, thankfully, this sprawling desert landscape is MUCH more pleasant to visit in the wintertime.
 In fact, temperatures are kind of perfect for having outdoor adventures here, ranging from the mid 60s to low 70s throughout the wintertime.

 Take advantage of the lovely weather to explore the myriad of diverse things to do in Death Valley.
 For example, kick off your trip by watching sunrise at Zabriskie Point, a uniquely pointy badland that towers at 823 feet tall over the surrounding hills of bentonite clay.